jsoverson/rcl/README.md

 # Usage

-Include the source file in your client application and you can use the following commands immediately
+Include the client source file in your client application and you can use the following commands immediately

 ```js